 Our Analysis and Test Results

 These are definitely an outlier product in our overall review.
-As narrow, short, light ski mountaineering skis, these could be seen as the most specialized product we have assessed.
+As narrow, short, light ski mountaineering skis, these could be seen as one of the most specialized product we have assessed.
+Only the Top Pick Black Diamond Glidelite Snow Trekkers are more purpose built.
 We hope, though, that we can paint a positive picture that broadens the appeal of these skis and others like them.
 On the spectrum of backcountry skis, these are actually as useful and important as much heavier skis.
 Skis like the Black Crows Corvus Freebird are also outliers but are far more popular than the Backland UL 78.
 We look critically at this trend and find the Backland skis to be very useful.

 Yes, these are specialized tools.
 They earn their spot here in our review though.
 They perform well, fill a niche, and are something that likely should be more prominent on your radar.
 Super light alpine touring ski gear gets better all the time, and it has applications in many different types of backcountry skiing.
 If most of our skis sit in the center of the bell curve of what is available, the Backland UL 78 is as far one direction as the other Top Pick Black Crows Corvus Freebird is in the other direction.
 This shows in a variety of ways, except in public perception.
 We know that you are far more likely to investigate the Corvus (and skis like it) than you are to consider the Backland.
 Let's spell out why that may be faulty logic.